-Two of our distributors, Edom Technology and Avnet, represented 28% and 14% of our revenues during fiscal 2010.
-No other distributor accounted for 10% or more of revenues for fiscal 2010.
+Three of our distributors, Edom Technology, Avnet and Macnica, represented 24%, 12% and 10% of our revenues during fiscal 2011, respectively.
+No other distributor accounted for 10% or more of revenues for fiscal 2011.

-During fiscal 2010, our ten largest end customers accounted for 36% of our revenues.
-We had no single end customer that accounted for more than 10% of our revenues during this period.
-Our major customers include Apple, Cisco, Huawei, LG Electronics, Nokia, Pace (formerly Philips), Panasonic, Samsung, Technicolor (formerly Thomson) and Varian Medical Systems.
+During fiscal 2011, our ten largest end customers accounted for 38% of our revenues.
+We had one customer, Samsung, whose purchases across a variety of product areas represented 13% of our revenues during this period.
+Our major customers include Cisco, Huawei, LG Electronics, Pace, Panasonic, Sagem, Samsung, Technicolor, Varian Medical Systems and ZTE.

 We maintain numerous sales offices in North America, Europe and Asia.
-Revenue is attributed to a geographic area based on the end customer's shipped-to location.
-The percentage of our revenues to customers located outside of the United States was 86% in fiscal 2010.
+Revenue is attributed to a geographic area based on the shipped-to location.
+The percentage of our revenues derived from outside of the United States was 86% in fiscal 2011.
 For further information regarding our revenues and long-lived assets by geographic area, see Note 16, Segment Information, to the Consolidated Financial Statements.